 For travel statements, the Travel Management System, Concur, is the system of record.
 All review and receipts are handled in that system.

-For purchase statements, all statements and supporting documentation must be reviewed and approved by your Approving Official (usually you supervisor) within 30 days of the statement date.
+For travel, purchase, and fleet statements, all statements and supporting documentation must be reviewed and approved by your Approving Official (usually you supervisor) within 30 days of the statement date.

 The review and approve requirements can be conducted using paper or digital (e.g. Adobe PDF files) statements and supporting documentation.
 If a paper process is used, the final approved statement and supporting documentation can be filed as paper documents or the documents can be scanned and maintained electronically.
 Additionally, signed Statements and supporting documentation can be uploaded in to the CitiManager Transaction Management System (CTMS).
 Electronic documents are the best practice to comply with OMB Managing Government Records Directive M-12-18.
 Regardless of the way statements and supporting documentation are maintained, they should be easily retrieved for audit or bureau review purposes.
 Your supervisor should always be able to access your records.

 Yes, training is available in DOI Talent.
 Card applicants must complete training and provide DOI Talent proof of training to the A/OPC prior to the processing of a card application.
 There is a separate training that must be completed for each business line.
-The DOI Talent training will link the end user to the GSA training site where they must create an account (set up a username and password), complete the training, and download the completion certificate.
 Training will not be complete until all steps in DOI Talent have been completed.
-The training completion certificate from the GSA training must be uploaded to DOI Talent.
-DOI-specific training to include information on DOI charge card policies and card business line information may be developed in the future.
+The training completion certificate can be downloaded from DOI Talent.

-Bureau cardholders and approving officials who have taken the GSA travel card training on or after January 1, 2020 will not be required to take the refresher travel card training in 2020.
-Subsequent refresher training will be required every three years, e.g., 2023, 2026, etc., after the initial refresher training.
-However, if you have completed the training at the GSA site but not uploaded your completion certificate to DOI Talent, and completed the self-certification, then those steps will need to be completed.
+Bureau cardholders and approving officials who have taken the GSA card training on or after January 1, 2020 and before the DOI-specific training went live will not be required to take refresher card training for three years from their certificate date.
+Subsequent refresher training through the DOI-specific training will be required every three years, e.g., 2023, 2026, etc., after the initial refresher training.

-Yes, in addition to the GSA SmartPay 3 training, Citi will offer online training, user guides and videos in CitiManager for all cardholders/approving officials.
+Yes, in addition to the DOI Talent training, Citi will offer online training, user guides and videos in CitiManager for all cardholders/approving officials.
 We highly recommend that cardholders utilize these training tools to understand an navigate the CitiManager system, including setting up alerts and mobile technology.